nikitaeverywhere/edu-texts-analyzer/readme.md

 # Texts Statistical Analysis

-Analyzes texts for compliance with the second Zipf's law, regularity of Bradford, etc.
+Analyzes texts for compliance with the Zipf's second law and Heaps' law.

 Zipf's Law
 ----------